Manage Azure Migrate projects at scale with Azure Lighthouse

 As a member of the Microsoft Cloud Partner Program, you can link your partner ID with the credentials used to manage delegated customer resources.
 This allows Microsoft to attribute influence and Azure consumed revenue to your organization based on the tasks you perform for customers, including migration projects.

-For more information, see Link your partner ID to track your impact on delegated resources.
+For more information, see Link a partner ID.

 Next steps